libertypi/mtsearch/README.md

 ## Data File

-A SQLite database named `data.db` will be created in the script's directory, storing all scraped torrent data.
+A SQLite database named `data.db` will be created in the profile directory, storing all scraped torrent data.
 Ensure you back up this database as needed.

 ## API throttling: